RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 ### Acquire and prepare your data

-Prepare a dataset (your choice) of geographically indexed data.
+Prepare a dataset of geographically indexed data.
 That is, you can choose any data set provided that the data set points are indexed by country.
 Examples include world population by country, literacy rates by country, etc.
 Wikipedia has good examples like [List of Countries by Population] and [List of